Beth Golay (left) and Suzanne Perez

 I have like a nonfiction when I kept thinking of and that's The Immortal Life of Henrietta Lacks.

-SUZANNE: Oh, that's a good one.
+Suzanne Oh, that's a good one.
 That's a good one.

 The one would be in the 1000 books Sara Dixon believes that you should read before you die.
 That and The Secret Garden.